Rip Rapson: Career

-After college, Rapson was hired by Arvonne Fraser, who ran her husband Donald M. Fraser's offices in Washington, D.C., when he served as a United States representative from Minnesota.
+After college, Rapson was hired by Arvonne Fraser, who ran her husband Donald M. Fraser's offices in Washington, D.C., when he was a United States representative from Minnesota.
 Rapson was a congressional aide from 1974 to 1978 during Fraser's last two terms in the U.S. congress.
 He worked as a liaison between Fraser's Washington office and his local district office in Minneapolis as well as contributing to the writing and passage of the Boundary Waters Canoe Area Wilderness Act of 1978 to protect the Boundary Waters Canoe Area in Minnesota.

 Rapson then graduated from Columbia Law School with a J.D. and joined the law firm of Leonard, Street & Deinard.
 He became a partner at the firm and remained there from 1981 to 1988.
-He also served on the Library Board, the Board of Estimates and Taxation, and the boards of 13 other organizations in the city during that period.
+He also was on the Library Board, the Board of Estimates and Taxation, and the boards of 13 other organizations in the city during that period.

 On March 14, 1989, Fraser, who had become mayor of Minneapolis, appointed Rapson as his deputy mayor, effective April 15, 1989, to succeed Jan Hively.
 As deputy mayor, Rapson was in charge of liaisoning with the Minneapolis City Council.
 He was also responsible for the creation of a $400 million Neighborhood Revitalization Program and chaired its implementation committee.

 Rapson ran in the 1993 Minneapolis mayoral elections against Richard Jefferson, a member of the Minnesota House of Representatives, and Sharon Sayles-Belton, president of the city council.
 Rapson relied on a grassroots campaign, receiving only 4% of his funding from political action committees.

 After his unsuccessful bid for mayor of Minneapolis, Rapson accepted a senior fellowship at the University of Minnesota.
-He then served for six years as president of the McKnight Foundation in Minneapolis.
+He then worked for six years as president of the McKnight Foundation in Minneapolis.

 In 2006, Rapson was appointed CEO of the Kresge Foundation, a foundation based in Troy, Michigan, a suburb of Detroit.
 He was responsible for a number of large grant programs made by the foundation including a $100-million grant to bring financial stability to the Detroit Institute of Arts whose art collection was owned by the city when it went bankrupt in 2013 and was being considered for sale to cover the city's debt.
 Together with Gerald Rosen, a U.S. district court chief judge, and Darren Walker of the Ford Foundation which chipped in another $125 million, Rapson helped organize a "grand bargain" as proposed by Judge Rosen, with other contributions from a number of foundations and the state of Michigan, to keep the art collection from being liquidated and help preserve pensions for city retirees, whose retirement funds were also at risk.